albanie/mcnSENets/README.md

 [SE Networks](http://www.robots.ox.ac.uk/~albanie/models.html#se-models)

 The `run_se_benchmarks.m` script will evaluate each of these models on the ImageNet validation set.
 It will download the models automatically if you have not already done so (note that these evaluations require a copy of the imagenet data).

-The result of this evaluation for each pretrained model can also be found [here](http://www.robots.ox.ac.uk/~albanie/models.html#se-models).
+The accuracy of each pretrained model can also be found [here](http://www.robots.ox.ac.uk/~albanie/models.html#se-models).

-To relative computational burdens of the models are estimated below:
+To give some idea of the relative computational burdens of model, esimates are provided below:

 | model | input size | param memory | feature memory | flops |